 Ohio v.
 Clark, 576 US ___ (2015)

 Respondent Clark was accused of child abuse based on the observation of red marks and statements made by a 3-year-old child in his custody.
 The child’s statements were admitted as evidence at trial, but the child was not available or allowed to testify.
 Clark was convicted of multiple counts of child abuse.
-Clark appealed to the appellate and then Ohio Supreme Courts alleging a violation of his Sixth Amendment rights under the confrontation clause.
-The appellate court reversed the conviction on constitutional grounds and this decision was sustained by the Ohio Supreme Court.
+Clark appealed to the appellate and then Ohio Supreme Court alleging a violation of his Sixth Amendment rights under the confrontation clause.
+The appellate court reversed the conviction on constitutional grounds, and the Ohio Supreme Court sustained this decision.
 The State of Ohio appealed to the United States Supreme Court.

 Whether, consistent with the Confrontation Clause of the Sixth Amendment, statements made by a child to a teacher are admissible in court without the opportunity for cross-examination.

 9-0 for the State of Ohio.
 The introduction of statements by the child at trial did not violate the Sixth Amendment and was not a violation of the Confrontation Clause.
 Case reversed and remanded to the Ohio courts.

 In the unanimous opinion, authored by Justice Alito and joined by Chief Justice Roberts and Justices Kennedy, Breyer, Sotomayor, and Kagan, the court reasoned that the statements made by the child to his teacher were not to gather evidence or testimony for trial.
 Thus the collection of these statements by teachers and the subsequent admission at trial was permitted.
 The spontaneous and informal nature of the discussion with the teacher, the lack of law enforcement involvement during the questioning by the teacher, historical allowance for admission at common law as well as the age of the child all contributed to the court’s reasoning to allow the admission of the child’s testimony at trial.